 Finding your feet

-Finding the right roof hatch to meet your requirements is important to ensure a safe means of access is always provided.
+Finding the right roof access hatch UK to meet your requirements is important to ensure a safe means of access is always provided.
 With such a wide variety of roof hatch types it may seem daunting at first to know what you need.
 Whether it is for just for maintenance or to facilitate the installation of equipment into or out of the building.
 Other common applications for roof hatches include factories, office buildings, shopping centres, storage facilities, and non-residential buildings that require access to the roof area.
 Sizes mentioned in this article refer to the structural opening which is the hole within the roof.

-What is a roof hatch?
+What is a roof Access hatch?

 Roof hatches are horizontal doors that provide access to the roof through a roof opening.
 The roof is often accessed via a fixed ladder, ships staircase or retractable ladders with a hatch at the top.
 The ceiling height often determines the size of roof hatch required as different heights require different means of access.